DiegoFraR/BlogPost-UI/README.md

 ````
 4. Now the API will run on https://localhost:4200.
 5. You can open any web browser (Chrome is preferred) and navigate to the URL: *https://localhost:4200*.

+## Video Demonstration of the UI
+Added at a later date!